Submitted by Rachel R on Wed, 02/03/2016 - 9:03am

 If the amount you owe the HOA is not dues but strictly unpaid fines, the HOA must file a lawsuit to start the foreclosure process.
 If the amount owed is for late HOA dues, they can skip the lawsuit phase and move straight to foreclosure on your property.

 There is a statute of limitations on HOA liens.
 From the date the lien is filed, the HOA has three years to deal with the lien – either by getting you to pay up or by foreclosing on you.
 After the three year limit, the lien is evacuated.

-In other words, you can get rid of old HOA debt with Chapter 7, but if you keep the property, your future obligations to the HOA will not be covered by the bankruptcy – only the old amounts.
-With Chapter 13, you can get on a repayment plan for past due debt and can wipe out some unsecured debts as well.
+In other words, you can get rid of old HOA debt with Chapter 7, but if you keep the property, your future obligations as an HOA member will not be covered by the bankruptcy – only the old amounts.
+With Chapter 13 bankruptcy, you can get on a repayment plan for past due association fees and can wipe out some unsecured debts as well.

-If you have been slapped with threatening letters from your HOA, you should speak to a reputable North Carolina attorney.
-If the HOA debt is not your only financial problem, a bankruptcy attorney may be able to help you.
+If you have been slapped with threatening letters from your HOA board regarding foreclosure action, you should speak to a reputable North Carolina attorney.
+If the HOA disputes are not your only financial problem, a bankruptcy attorney may be able to help you.
 If it’s just the HOA, a general attorney or real estate attorney may be the best bet.